Global

 While in country, the group will visit a local school, a university, and meet with communities and groups supported by Self Help Africa’s programmes.
 Students are encouraged to share what they have learned with their peers and communities when they return home.

-You can read more about a recent study visit here.
+You can read more about our recent study visit below.
 For more information, contact [email protected].

 Further Resources